 The Lyndhurst Stand is the largest of the three, holding approximately 6,000 spectators, including the corners.
 The corner towards the East side of the ground is now the dedicated family area.
 The Barn Park End is where the away supporters are housed.
 Similar to the Devonport End, it also holds approximately 3,500 spectators.
 The standard allocation given to visiting clubs is 1,300 but this can be increased if demand requires it.
 All three boast good views and standard facilities for a football stadium, concourses, merchandise stands and food and drink outlets.

-For away fans The Britannia Inn at 1 Wolseley Road is the one favoured by neutral and away fans because of its vast interior Excellent range of reasonably well kept ales, cheap grub, the staff run a good ship and in my opinion this is one of the best Weatherspoons in the country.
+For away fans The Britannia Inn at 1 Wolseley Road is the one favoured by neutral and away fans because of its vast interior Excellent range of reasonably well-kept ales, cheap grub, the staff run a good ship and, in my opinion, this is one of the best Weatherspoon's in the country.
 To get there just walk down Pennycomequick Hill and instead of walking through the park walk straight on the arms are in front of you from the Britannia to the ground it's just a walk across the road walk up Outland Road and then take the first right into Mayflower Drive the ground is in front of you.

-Take the M5 to the South West and at the end of the motorway continue onto the A38.
+Driving Directions Take the M5 to the South West and at the end of the motorway continue onto the A38.
 On entering Plymouth, take the turning of the Parkway for the City Centre/ Mutley/ Plymouth Argyle turn left onto the Outland Road.
 After about a mile you will see the ground on your left take the second on the left into the car park after the Esso Garage (on the right)

+Public Transport & Walking

 Train to Plymouth Railway Station then walk down Pennycomequick Hill under the railway then turn left into Central Park Avenue cross the road and second on the left walk up Holesworth Road into the park and follow the path straight to the ground.

+Adults £20,

+Admission

+Concessions £14, Under 18's £6

 Portsmouth

-Ground: Fratton Park, Frogmore Road, Portsmouth, PO4 8RA

-Main Telephone No: 02392 731204

-Main Fax No: 02392 734129

-Ticket Office: 0844 847 1898

-Ticket Office Fax: 0871 230 1899

-Capacity: 20,700 (all seated)

-Pitch Size: 115 x 73 yards

-Team Nickname: Pompey

-Year Ground Opened: 1898

-Undersoil Heating: No

-Shirt Sponsors: KYXO

-Kit Manufacturer: Nike

-Website: www.portsmouthfc.co.uk

-First Admitted to the Football League - 1920 Founder Member of Division Three &

-Founder Member of Division Three South 1921/22

-First Official Floodlit Match - August 1956

-Highest Attendance - 51,385 v Derby County, FA Cup, 26 February 1949

-Highest Score for - 9-1 v Notts County, Division 2, 9 April 1927

-Highest Against - 0-10 v Leicester City, Division 1, 20 October 1928

-Highest Scorer in a Season - 42 Guy Whittingham, in 1992/93 with 200 appearances and

-92 goals

-Highest Scorer Overall - 211 Peter Harris, from 1946-1960 with 479 Appearances Player with most First Team Appearances - 834 Appearances Jimmy Dickinson, from 1946-65 and 9 goals shared between home and away supporters where the normal allocation is 2,000.
-If demand requires it, then the whole of this end can be allocated, raising the allocation to 3,200 seats.
-Although this end now benefits from having cover, the facilities within are pretty basic and the leg room tight, as this stand was a former terrace that has been converted to all seating.
+Ground: Fratton Park, Frogmore Road, Portsmouth, PO4 8RA Main Telephone No: 02392 731204 Main Fax No: 02392 734129 Ticket Office: 0844 847 1898 Ticket Office Fax: 0871 230 1899 Capacity: 20,700 (all seated) Pitch Size: 115 x 73 yards Team Nickname: Pompey Year Ground Opened: 1898 Undersoil Heating: No Shirt Sponsors: KYXO Kit Manufacturer: Nike Website: www.portsmouthfc.co.uk Programme: £3

+History Facts & Records Founded - 1898 Years at Today's Ground - 121 years First Admitted to the Football League - 1920 Founder Member of Division Three & Founder Member of Division Three South 1921/22 First Official Floodlit Match - August 1956 Highest Attendance - 51,385 v Derby County, FA Cup, 26 February 1949 Highest Score for - 9-1 v Notts County, Division 2, 9 April 1927 Highest Against - 0-10 v Leicester City, Division 1, 20 October 1928 Highest Scorer in a Season - 42 Guy Whittingham, in 1992/93 with 200 appearances and 92 goals Highest Scorer Overall - 211 Peter Harris, from 1946-1960 with 479 Appearances Player with most First Team Appearances - 834 Appearances Jimmy Dickinson, from 1946-65 and 9 goals